Energy Conservation and Efficiency

 Sign up to receive conservation alerts on peak days, learn more about the electric grid, and support advocacy efforts to clean up the New England power system.

 - Dispose of a little-used second refrigerator or freezer.
 According to Mass Save, “your old fridge or freezer could be costing you $150 a year in energy cost.”
-Mass Save often offers programs to pick up and recycle a working second refrigerator and pay you $50!
+Mass Save often offers programs to pick up and recycle a working second refrigerator and give you a rebate — $75 in March, 2022!
 (If a second fridge is a must, consider downsizing to a small Energy Star compact fridge.)

 - Mass Save suggests turning off an air conditioner when you’re not at home and suggests a temperature of 78ºF.
 See all their heating and cooling tips.